LM-3002/github-practice-assignment/README.md

 It both helps make sure that the scientists are doing their science correctly, from allowing for fraud or mistakes to be caught, as well as allows others to use one's data and methods for future study.

+# This is a change to the testing branch that should merge smoothly, hopefully